Erato949/confluence-mcp-server/README.md

 ## Setup Instructions

 1.  **Clone the Repository (if applicable) or Create Project Directory:**
     Ensure you have all project files in a local directory.
-Our current working directory is `c:\Users\chris\Documents\Confluence-MCP-Server_Claude\confluence_mcp_server`.
+The project root directory is `c:\Users\chris\Documents\Confluence-MCP-Server_Claude`.

 2.  **Create a Python Virtual Environment:**
     It's highly recommended to use a virtual environment to manage project dependencies.